 Here are our top 10 tips for making sure back to school season is safe for everyone:

 - Slow down in the school zones.
 Slow down in the school zone; even if you don’t see a posted sign!
 These speed limits exist to make sure children and other pedestrians make it to school safely.
-Don’t put lives at risk just because you are in a hurry.
+Being in a hurry is never an excuse to put lives at risk.

 - Watch for crossing guards.
 Slow down when you see a crossing guard; usually wearing a brightly colored vest and stop sign in hand.
 When they enter the road, come to a complete stop and allow the children to cross safely.
 Proceed with caution only when the crossing guard returns to the sidewalk and lowers the stop sign.